Eccentric load and direct load | Stress distribution diagram

 Direct Load

 Direct load – When the load whose line of action directly coincides with the axis of the body Then it is called an axial load and direct load.
-Axial load / direct load is always act on the centroids of the cross – section of a body;
+Axial load / direct load is always act on the centroids of the cross – section of a body.
+[Piles]

-Fig shows the column of a rectangular section of width ‘b’ and thickness ‘d’ subjected to an direct load / axial compressive load.
-The load ‘P’ acts exactly over the centroid G (Shown in the plan view of a rectangular column ).
-The load P causes a direct stress ( σd ) of compressive nature whose intensity is uniform throughout the cross – section, Hence the stress distribution diagram at the base of the column is rectangular.
+Fig shows the column of a rectangular section of width ‘b’ and thickness ‘d’ subjected to a direct load / axial compressive load.
+The load ‘P’ acts exactly over the centroid G (Shown in the plan view of a rectangular column).
+The load P causes a direct stress (σd) of compressive nature whose intensity is uniform throughout the cross – section, Hence the stress distribution diagram at the base of the column is rectangular.

 1. Tensile load / Tensile force